Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/max.md

 ## PackageContents.xml

-Create a folder named `UpdateMAXParam.bundle` and inside this folder add a file named `PackageContents.xml`.
+Create a folder named `UpdateMAXParam.bundle` and inside this folder add a file named `PackageContents.xml` that will be the AppBundle descriptor.
 Copy the content listed below in the XML section into the PackageContents.xml file.
-Learn more at the [PackageContents.xml Format Reference](http://help.autodesk.com/view/3DSMAX/2019/ENU/?guid=__developer_writing_plug_ins_packaging_plugins_packagexml_format_html).
-For more 3ds Max specific information for packaging your 3ds Max plugins see here [Packaging Plugins](http://help.autodesk.com/view/3DSMAX/2019/ENU/?guid=__developer_writing_plug_ins_packaging_plugins_html)

-This file will tell 3ds Max the modules to load (in this case the .NET API plugin assembly we are creating, but can also include MAXScripts, Python, and/or C++ plugins.)
-Because the plugin is being loaded through this feature, you only need to worry about the instructions to trigger your automation job.
+This file will tell 3ds Max the modules to load.
+In this case points to the .NET API plugin assembly we will compile, but it can also include MAXScripts, Python, and/or C++ plugins.
+Because the dll plugin is being loaded through this feature, you only need to worry later about the instructions to trigger your automation job.
 Please note that a unique ID for both ProductCode and UpgradeCode are required for 3ds Max to correctly load your code.

-See above mentioned documentation for details.
+> You can learn about the [PackageContents.xml Format Reference](http://help.autodesk.com/view/3DSMAX/2019/ENU/?guid=__developer_writing_plug_ins_packaging_plugins_packagexml_format_html).
+> For more 3ds Max specific information for packaging your 3ds Max plugins, please see here [Packaging Plugins](http://help.autodesk.com/view/3DSMAX/2019/ENU/?guid=__developer_writing_plug_ins_packaging_plugins_html)

 ```xml
 <?xml version="1.0" encoding="utf-8"?>